SoftUni-Internal/interactive-content/EN/04-Table-Relations/01-Database-Design.md

 - **One-to-Many** / **Many-to-One**
 - **Many-to-Many**

+In the following slides, we will take a closer look at them.

 ## Specification

 We need to develop a system that stores information about **students, who are trained in various courses**.

 The **courses are held in different towns**.

 When registering a new student, the following information is entered: **name**, **faculty number**, **photo** and **date**.

 - **"Students are trained in courses."** can be paraphrased to **"Many students are trained in many courses."**, which is a **Many-to-Many** relationship